-Ole Gunnar Solksjaer also known as “The Baby Faced Assassin”, hung up his boots in 2007 after a hugely successful 11 year career with Manchester United.
+Former Manchester United striker Ole Gunnar Solksjaer also known as “The Baby Faced Assassin”, hung up his boots in 2007 after a hugely successful 11-year playing career at Old Trafford.

-Since retiring from playing Solksjaer has gone into coaching and he worked for Alex Ferguson coaching the strikers for the Manchester United first team for the remainder of the 2007–08 season.
+Upon retiring from playing Solksjaer went into coaching and stayed on at Manchester United where he coached the first team strikers for the remainder of the 2007–08 season.

-In the summer of 2008 he took over the reserves team – a role he stayed in until December 2010 when he left to take over the manager’s job at Molde in Norway.
+At the end of the season he took over United’s reserve team where he stayed until December 2010 before leaving to take over the manager’s job at Molde in Norway.

-In October 2015, Ole Gunnar Solksjaer was back in football management when he was appointed head coach for a second spell at Norwegian side Molde.
+A year later Solksjaer returned to football management when he was appointed head coach for a second spell at Norwegian side Molde.